We are so excited to finally share with you one of our latest projects we just completed, a full modern farmhouse

 There are a lot of fun ways to incorporate a ladder into your home decor to make it not only stylish but functional.
-Hanging your blankets in your living room or towels in your bathroom are just a couple fun ideas.
+Hanging your blankets in your living room or towels in your bathroom are just a couple of fun ideas.

 Style Tip: Add modern elements within the lighting fixtures

 Style Tip: Use reclaimed wood

 The barn door was the door to the guest bedroom and that beautiful piece peeking through the doorway, which we used as the headboard accent, is an Anna Bailey piece.